storyprotocol/documentation/docs/CONCEPTS/ip-asset/ipa-conditions.md

 | Modify `commercialRevShare` | Cannot decrease `commercialRevShare` percentage.   |
 | Disable/Enable the license  | License can be disabled or re-enabled at any time. |

 The IP can be further customized or modified using the [License Hook](https://docs.story.foundation/docs/license-config-hook#/licensing-hook).
-This is a function that gets called before a [License Token](doc:license-token) (or more simply, a "license") is minted.
+This is a function that gets set within the License Config that gets called before a [License Token](doc:license-token) (or more simply, a "license") is minted.
 There are various features you can implement with the License Hook, and are **always modifiable**:

 | **Feature**         | **Description**                                                                                                     |
 | ------------------- | ------------------------------------------------------------------------------------------------------------------- |